poikilos/artspatter/client/readme.md

 This code is based on the create-react-app service-worker template.

+This is a React.js client.
+For the (server) API, see `../readme.md`.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).